sendgrid/docs/source/User_Guide/Suppressions/bounces.md

 Bounce Notifications
 {% endanchor %}

-If you would like to recieve a notification for each bounce message, you can turn on Bounce Forwarding in your Mail Settings.
+If you would like to receive a notification for each bounce message, you can turn on Bounce Forwarding in your Mail Settings.

 {% anchor h2 %}
 Searching Bounces by Date